For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Important

-Legacy pluginsarrow-up-right no longer work with AutoGPT.
+Legacy plugins no longer work with AutoGPT.
 They have been replaced by components, although we're still working on a new system to load plug-in components.

-Legacy pluginsarrow-up-right no longer work with AutoGPT.
+Legacy plugins no longer work with AutoGPT.
 They have been replaced by components, although we're still working on a new system to load plug-in components.

 This guide explains the component-based architecture of AutoGPT agents.
 It's a new way of building agents that is more flexible and easier to extend.
 Components replace some agent's logic and plugins with a more modular and composable system.